tgorgdotcom/locast2plex/README.md

 ## Prerequisites
 - Server ("always-on" computer) that is either network accessible to the Plex server, or running on the same server as Plex.
+Make sure the server you choose is suitable for handling video.

 - If you're using Docker, then make sure Docker is installed on the server.
 [See here for details on getting started with Docker](https://docs.docker.com/get-started/).